-1. Apply cuticle oil daily.
+Apply cuticle oil daily.

 Cuticle care is always a good idea, problem nails or not.
 That's because dehydrated, frayed cuticles can lead to damaged nailbeds and infection if they're left untreated (not to mention, it's pretty painful); rehydrating and moisturizing that surrounding skin is key for top-notch nail care.

 While using the dropper daily is enough to keep nails healthy, chief educator of Paintbox Evelyn Lim says you can use a cuticle oil up to three times a day if your tips are feeling especially dehydrated (from, say, over-sanitizing).
 "Apply cuticle oil at breakfast, lunch, and dinner.
 Why not?"

-2. Take a collagen or biotin supplement.
+Take a collagen or biotin supplement.

 Specifically, your nails consist of keratin, so it's important to make sure you're getting your fill of keratin-building amino acids.
 Two of the most popular (and widely studied) are biotin and collagen, as they tend to be the most effective in supporting nail health.*

 First up: Biotin has been shown to support thickness and firmness of nails in several human studies.* One study, in particular, found that those who took biotin supplements had 25% thicker nailbeds than the placebo group.*

-3. Push your cuticles back.
+Push your cuticles back.

 "When [the cuticle] becomes thick and overgrows onto the nail, it's tough to push back.
 You don't want to ever get to that point," she says.
 "When that happens, your cuticles are prone to cracking and infection."

 You don't have to get too meticulous about it; a great tip is to gently push them back every couple of days after stepping out of the shower, as the nails will be softened from the spray.

-4. Commit to monthly maintenance.
+Commit to monthly maintenance.

 Your nails can tell you a lot about your overall health, so use that time to make regular check-ins as well.
 "When you take your nail polish off, check your nail color and the strength of your nail plate before you go ahead and apply polish or treat your nails," says Lin.

 If a bare nail is more your thing, Lim still recommends proper nail hygiene—that is, keeping them clipped, cleaned, and filed.
 "Take your fingernail and raise the free edges to see if there are any snags, and you can smooth them out.
 That's a great way to maintain your nails," she says.

-5. Invest in clean polish products.
+Invest in clean polish products.

 Of course, make sure the polishes you use (that includes base coats, colors, and top coats) contain nourishing, conditioning ingredients rather than harmful chemicals like formaldehyde, camphor, and toluene.

 Instead, try to find options that contain moisturizing ingredients for the natural nail, like a soy-based remover—these can effectively dissolve polish while simultaneously strengthening the nail, and they're typically pumped with other vitamins and hydrating ingredients.

-6. Stick to a natural nail.
+Stick to a natural nail.

 "Not only are acrylic and dip powder nails full of potentially nail-harming ingredients, but the process and wear can be very damaging to your nailbeds, and if done improperly can even lead to infection," organic manicurist Eunice Montes-Hamaguchi has told us.

-7. Choose a file with a high grit number.
+Choose a file with a high grit number.

 Did you know every nail file has an accompanying grit number?
 It's typically a tiny number stamped either on the packaging or on the file itself, and it conveys how coarse the board will be against your nails.
 The higher the grit number, the softer the file.

 No need to go scratching up the nail plate, here.
 If you can't find a specific grit number on your file, Lim says you can just take your finger and run it across the board: "You shouldn't feel much friction."

-8. Use a nail strengthener.
+Use a nail strengthener.

 Good news is, there are plenty of natural-leaning options on the market (usually advertised as nail serums or base coats) that include plant-based ingredients like vitamin E, olive oil, garlic, and tea tree.

-9. Protect your nails from chemical and UV exposure.
+Protect your nails from chemical and UV exposure.